-.
-It is strongly recommended that the default values for the color variables in the SVG documents be set to the same values as in the first color palette table, for implementations that may not support color palettes in the range [,], inclusive–for how the values are to be passed to the SVG rendererrecord
+If a Color Palettes subtable is present, then the SVG glyph descriptions contain variables whose values are specified in one of the various color palettes.
+The first color palette shall be the default one.
+It is strongly recommended that the default values for the color variables in the SVG documents be set to the same values as in the first color palette table, for implementations that may not support color palettes.
+The variable names in SVG must be of the form “color<num>” where <num> is the parameter index in the range [0, numColorParmaters–1], inclusive, expressed as a non–zero-padded decimal number.
+See the “Glyph rendering” section below for how the values are to be passed to the SVG renderer.

+Color Palette record